Wacław Korabiewicz

-Wacław Korabiewicz (5 May 1903, in St. Petersburg – 15 February 1994, in Warsaw) was a Polish physician and ethnographer.
+Wacław Korabiewicz (5 May 1903 – 15 February 1994) was a Polish physician and ethnographer.
 His reputation is that of writer, poet, traveller and collector of ethnographic material.

 Early life

+Wacław Korabiewicz was born on 5 May 1903 in Saint Petersburg.
 He was the son of Antoni Korabiewicz and Stefania née Matusiewicz.
 He spent his childhood in Kiev and Kharkiv and on the family estate in Lithuania.

 In the years 1927–1932 he studied medicine and ethnography at Stefan Batory University in Vilnius.
 While a student, he was co-founder and member of the Vilnius Academic Vagabonds Club.
-A fellow student at the time was the writer, Czeslaw Milosz and commented about Korabiewicz's great height that earned him the Sobriquet, Kilometre.
-He made his début in the journal Reduta (Vilnius 1925), and had poems appear in poetry publications, including STO, Vilnius 1928, A stick in the sky, Vilnius, 1929 and in magazines such as, "Alma Mater Vilnensis".
+A fellow student at the time was the writer Czeslaw Milosz who commented about Korabiewicz's great height that it earned him the sobriquet, Kilometre.
+He made his début in the journal Reduta (Vilnius 1925), and had poems appear in poetry publications, including STO (Vilnius 1928), A stick in the sky (Vilnius, 1929) and in magazines such as "Alma Mater Vilnensis".